varnish/Varnish-Book/varnish_book.rst

       :header-rows: 1
       :file: tables/timers.csv

 ..
-TODO for the author: verify what means hiccoughs, and "web page generation" in the table.
+TODO for the author: verify the meaning of hiccoughs and "web page generation" in the table to be sure it is correct to use those words.

 .. container:: handout